EdisonLeeeee/GraphGallery/README.md

 # GraphGallery
 GraphGallery is a gallery for benchmarking Graph Neural Networks (GNNs) with [TensorFlow 2.x](https://github.com/tensorflow/tensorflow) and [PyTorch](https://github.com/pytorch/pytorch) backend.
 GraphGallery 0.5.x is a total re-write from previous versions, and some things have changed.

+NEWS: [PyG](https://github.com/rusty1s/pytorch_geometric) backend and [DGL](https://github.com/dmlc/dgl) backend now are supported in GraphGallery!

 # 👀 What's important
 Differences between GraphGallery and [Pytorch Geometric (PyG)](https://github.com/rusty1s/pytorch_geometric), [Deep Graph Library (DGL)](https://github.com/dmlc/dgl), etc...
 + PyG and DGL are just like **TensorFlow** while GraphGallery is more like **Keras**
-+ GraphGallery is more extensible and user-friendly
++ GraphGallery is a plug-and-play and user-friendly toolbox
 + GraphGallery has high scalaribility for researchers to use